You've helped us build

 Is it a giveaway program?

-NO!
+It is not a giveaway program.
+Our families work very hard in order to close on their home.
 In addition to the hundreds of hours of sweat equity that homeowners put into the building of their homes, they purchase their homes through a 20-year, 0% interest mortgage provided by Habitat.

 How are partner families selected?